mainajonny/flutterUITutorial/README.md

-# nash_mini
+# flutterUITutorial

-A new Flutter project.
+A new Flutter project to tutor people on a simple financial app UI.

 ## Getting Started